dlu-ch/dlb/doc/di.rst

    Every message with a level below *level* will be suppressed.

-   :param level: new level threshold, not lower that :attr:`DEBUG`
+   :param level: new level threshold (positive)
    :type level: int

 .. function:: is_unsuppressed_level(level)